chevere/docs/components/Translator.md

 ## TranslatorMaker

-TranslatorMaker is in charge of converting from PO File format to PHP, which is the format that will be actually used at runtime.
+The [TranslatorMaker](../reference/Chevere/Components/Translator/TranslatorMaker.md) component is in charge of converting from PO File format to PHP, which is the format that will be actually used at runtime.

-[TranslatorMakerInterface](../reference/Chevere/Interfaces/Translator/TranslatorMakerInterface.md) describes the interface for the component in charge of defining a TranslatorMaker.

 ### Creating TranslatorMaker